Telemarketing scammer at Crimes of Persuasion

 There was no prospectus registered with the Ontario Securities Commission but investors in Foreign Capital were told to expect a return of 20 per cent a year and were promised at least seven per cent, police said.

-Sudbury police also said they have a list of 108 people, many of them seniors, who lost their entire life savings, none of which has been recovered.
 Admonished for not properly supervising one of their reps, Regal was obligated by the Commission to set aside a pre-crash, stock-based $5 million reserve fund to cover unrecoverable investor losses.

 Betraying the Trust of Widows, Orphans and Cripples

-10/18001 - An eight count indictment, which included charges for conspiracy to commit mail and wire fraud, mail fraud, wire fraud, and conspiracy to commit money laundering, was issued in Illinois against JAMES R. GIBSON, JACQUELYNE M. LITTLE (Gibson's daughter), and MARJORIE G. GIBSON, A/K/A MARNIE GIBSON (Gibson's wife).
+10/2001 - An eight count indictment, which included charges for conspiracy to commit mail and wire fraud, mail fraud, wire fraud, and conspiracy to commit money laundering, was issued in Illinois against JAMES R. GIBSON, JACQUELYNE M. LITTLE (Gibson's daughter), and MARJORIE G. GIBSON, A/K/A MARNIE GIBSON (Gibson's wife).

-They owned and operated SBU, a structured settlement services company which invested money for personal injury victims who had been awarded lawsuit settlements.
 Their clients were, for the most part, individuals who were seriously injured in accidents, as well as widows and orphans of individuals killed in accidents.

 They were supposed to set up trusts with the settlements, which were to be invested in U.S. government bonds, in order to provide a regular monthly income for the victims but used the moneys instead for unauthorized business transactions, high risk investments, and the purchase of real estate and personal luxury items.
-They also bought a chain of grocery stores which ultimately, under their management, went bankrupt.

 All totaled, they diverted and misappropriated in excess of approximately $50,000,000.00 in victims' settlement moneys and bonds.